Ananyapam7/QuantitativeResearchRepository/Computer_Science/Networking.md

 Absolutely!
 Here's a list of common networking interview questions spanning a range of complexities:

-## Basic Networking Questions

-1. **What is an IP address and how is it different from a MAC address?**
-2. **Differentiate between a hub, a switch, and a router.**
-3. **What are the differences between IPv4 and IPv6?**
-4. **Explain the OSI model and its layers.**
-5. **What is a subnet?
-Why is subnetting used in IP networks?**

-## Protocols

-6. **Explain the difference between TCP and UDP.**
-7. **What is DHCP and why is it used in networks?**
-8. **Describe the purpose of DNS.
-How does it work?**
-9. **What is ARP, and how does it work?**
-10. **Explain the difference between HTTP and HTTPS.**

-## Advanced Networking

-11. **What is NAT (Network Address Translation)?**
-12. **How do firewalls protect networks?**
-13. **Describe the three-way handshake in TCP.**
-14. **What is the difference between static and dynamic routing?**
-15. **Explain the concept of VPN (Virtual Private Network).
-How does it enhance security?**

-## Network Troubleshooting

-16. **How would you diagnose a network slowdown issue?**
-17. **What is a traceroute/tracert command, and how is it used?**
-18. **Which command/tool would you use to display the routing table of a machine?**
-19. **How would you determine where packet loss is occurring in a network?**
-20. **What are common reasons for DNS failures?**

-## Real-World Application

-21. **Describe a challenging network problem you faced at a previous job and how you resolved it.**
-22. **How do you prioritize network traffic in a busy network to ensure critical applications have the necessary bandwidth?**
-23. **What measures would you take to secure a wireless network?**
-24. **How do you handle a situation where a key part of the company network goes down during peak hours?**
-25. **How do you stay updated with the latest network technologies and security threats?**

----

-## Advanced Networking Concepts

-1. **Discuss the concept of Quality of Service (QoS) in networking.
-How can it be implemented?**
-2. **Describe the differences between interior and exterior gateway protocols.
-Give examples of each.**
-3. **What is Network Function Virtualization (NFV)?**
-4. **Discuss the purpose and function of Border Gateway Protocol (BGP).**
-5. **How does traffic shaping work, and why is it essential?**

-## Network Security

-6. **Explain the differences between IDS and IPS.**
-7. **How would you secure a network against man-in-the-middle attacks?**
-8. **Describe the SSL/TLS handshake process.**
-9. **What is a DDoS attack, and how would you mitigate it?**
-10. **Discuss the differences and similarities between symmetric and asymmetric encryption.**

-## Protocol Deep Dives

-11. **Explain the role of Sequence and Acknowledgment numbers in TCP.**
-12. **What is Path MTU Discovery, and why is it important?**
-13. **Discuss the implications and solutions to TCP Starvation/UDP Dominance.**
-14. **Describe the operation of the Spanning Tree Protocol (STP).**
-15. **How do sliding window protocols like TCP ensure data integrity?**

-## Network Design and Architecture

-16. **How would you design a scalable network for a growing company?**
-17. **Explain the concept of split-horizon DNS.**
-18. **Describe a situation where you'd recommend a mesh topology over a star topology.**
-19. **What considerations should be made when designing a network for a data center versus a corporate office?**
-20. **How would you handle network design for a multinational corporation with locations in countries with strict data sovereignty laws?**

-## Deep Troubleshooting

-21. **A user is experiencing slow download speeds but fast upload speeds.
-How would you diagnose and resolve the issue?**
-22. **Explain an instance where modifying TCP parameters (like window size) might be necessary.**
-23. **How would you identify and address a routing loop in a network?**
-24. **What tools or methods would you use to pinpoint packet loss occurring outside of a company's internal network?**
-25. **A critical application's real-time data is arriving out of sequence, causing errors.
-How would you identify the cause and rectify it?**

----

 ## Network Interface Controller (NIC)

 A **Network Interface Controller (NIC)**, often also referred to as a network card, network adapter, or LAN (Local Area Network) adapter, is a hardware component that connects a computer or other device to a computer network.
 Its primary function is to serve as the interface between a computer's internal systems and the network, be it local or an external network like the internet.